MgARL/MgARL/README.md

 # Hello, I'm Miguel!

-## Striving to become a full stack web developer!
+## full stack Web Developer at ArchetypeSC!

 - 🌱 I’m currently learning  C# and .NET Core
 - 👯 I’m looking to collaborate in the open source community!